PostHog/posthog.com/contents/blog/temporal-exports.md

 ### Expensive

 The final nail was that exports were expensive.
-This wasn’t because we were charging a lot for exports, we weren’t charging anything.
+This wasn’t because we were charging a lot for exports – in fact, we weren’t charging anything.
 It was because they were expensive on the destination side.

 The unreliability led to larger amounts of data processing on the destination side, all of which come with costs.
 For example, if your export failed 75% through and you needed to reset, you end up paying ingestion fees of 175%.
 We were also paying for more processing than needed because exports were failing repeatedly.